 Payments for Life

 When you reach retirement, your pension plan will give you monthly payments for the rest of your life.
 It's as if you're still getting paid by the company even though you're no longer working.
+The amount of your pension depends on how much you were making with the company.
+It may not be the full amount of your previous salary.
 If you're married, you can base the pension on your spouse's life as well.
 This means if you die first, payments would still go to your spouse.
 However, this shared pension means you'll have smaller monthly payments than you'd have with a regular pension.

 No Investment Control